-Spitlings has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Spitlings, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Spitlings which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Spitlings, and offer accessibility features for Difficulty:

-Spitlings has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Spitlings which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Similar Games With More Accessibility Features for Getting Started